 After making this adjustment, new issues in efficiency and stability were noticed, which required further changes.
 On both abutments, the eccentricity check of the tower failed, which could threaten the stability of the tower.
 In addition, the new design was inefficient in regards to anchor checks; the sliding safety factor was over double its requirement while the uplift safety factor passed by a much smaller margin.
-Due to these issues, the team decided to consider adjusting the locations in both abutments in order provide anchor to а better design.
+Due to these issues, the team decided to consider adjusting the in anchor locations in both abutments order to provide а better design.